AnderwanSAM/AnderwanSAM/README.md

  * Databases:  PostgreSQL | Firebase | MongoDB | Mongoose | influxdb
  * Testing : jest | Mocha | Chai | Selenium

- Projects (Personal/open source + course work):
+ Some of my projects (Personal/open source + course work):

  * Gitlab Danger Plugin (Open source ): Created an open source plugin to help enforce best practices in git collaboration using TypeScript and Danger JS (See Gitlab project )
  * Inventory tracking App: Built a web application to track the inventories of several warehouses (NodeJS, MongoDB)
  * Sides-manager : Ever heard of selenium ide ?
 This CLI helps set confidentatial values in the selenium ide files.
 (Work in progress...)
 (Node JS)
  * Jenkins plugin : Forked a Jenkins plugin for OpenStack and proposed a fix to an issue I found.
 (Java)
  * Novigrad – Android Application: Built an android application with teammates as part of our introductory software engineering course.
 This android application provides management solutions to companies having multiple branches (Java).